PHD IN THEOLOGY

 Application Checklist:

-• (For non-native speakers of English), a score of 135 or higher on the Duolingo English exam or a score of 100 or higher on the TOEFL English exam.7
+- (For non-native speakers of English), a score of 135 or higher on the Duolingo English Test or a score of 100 or higher on the TOEFL English exam.5

 Notes:

-1. The application fee is waived for the following individuals: 1) Those who already hold a Villanova University degree (undergraduate or graduate).
+- The application fee is waived for the following individuals: 1) Those who already hold a Villanova University degree (undergraduate or graduate).
 2) Those who have attended a Villanova Event (open house, virtual or in-person information session).
 3) McNair Scholars.
 We ask McNair Scholars to have their program administrator send a letter or email to us confirming your participation in the program.
+4.)
+Current Villanova faculty or staff.
+5.)
+AmeriCorps members.
+6.)
+Military service members or veterans.

-3. Transcripts of all previous college work (undergraduate and graduate where applicable).
+- Transcripts of all previous college work (undergraduate and graduate where applicable) at any institution where you earned 10 or more credits.
 Unofficial copies may be uploaded in your online application for review.
-Official copies are required for international applicants and for all applicants who receive an offer of admission.
+Official copies are required for all applicants who receive an offer of admission in order to enroll in coursework.
 Have official transcripts sent to:

 Office of Graduate Studies